The Risk Cooperative provides property and liability insurance coverage for 32 members.

 - Schools are our only business, the only clients we serve.

-- The Risk Cooperative’s Executive Board are Superintendents who are familiar with – and responsive to – local district needs.
-They are the decision-makers for the Risk Cooperative.
+- The Risk Cooperative’s Executive Board are Superintendents and Business Managers who are familiar with – and responsive to – local district needs.
+They are the policy-makers for the Risk Cooperative.

-- We offer investigation coverage before a claim is presented, with service provided by an experienced attorney.
+- We offer assistance before a formal claim is presented.

 - School-tailored coverage follows an excess manuscript policy written for schools.

-- The Executive Director, Risk Manager, Fiscal Officer, Claims Adjuster and loss control staff are highly experienced and familiar with school challenges and issues.
+- The Executive Director, Risk Manager, Fiscal Officer, Claims Adjuster and Loss Control Specialists are highly experienced and familiar with school challenges and issues.

-- Member districts work together to reduce loss, focusing on a specific target area each year.
+- The Risk Cooperative works with member districts to reduce loss, focusing on a specific target area each year.

 Long – Term Stability

-- The Risk Cooperative is financially stable and well-funded – to a 95% confidence level.
+- The Risk Cooperative is financially stable and well-funded.

 - Rates are set by the Executive Committee and based on actuarial analysis.

 - The Risk Cooperative has no deductible on liability claims and a $1,000 deductible on property claims.
-Other programs may require larger deductibles out of district funds.
+Other school insurance cooperatives may require larger deductibles out of district funds.

 - Loss control services, as well as claim handling costs and legal services, are included in the yearly contribution costs.